Feedback

 ART 103Advanced Drawing3 CR HUM, PERFS, F, W, Sp

 Expands on experience gained in ART 101 and 102, and adds more in-depth understanding of the materials and concepts in visual communication.
 This is a project oriented class, and may include nude model.
+Lab hours are required for this course.

 Prerequisite: ART 102 or instructor permission.